-- 1. Resolution No. 22-\\\, entitled "A Resolution of the Planning Commission of the City of Goleta, California, Recommending to the City Council Submittal of the Draft 2023-2031 Housing Element to the California Department of Housing and Community Development for Review" - 2.
-Draft 2023-2031 Housing Element - 3.
-Underline-Strikethrough Comparing the Draft 2023-2031 Housing Element Policies and Programs to the Adopted 2015-2022 Housing Element Policies and Programs - 4.
-Summary of 2023-2031 Housing Element Public Input (as of April 22, 2022) - 5.
+- 1. Resolution No. 22-, entitled "A Resolution of the City Council of the City of Goleta, California, Directing Staff to Submit the Draft 2023-2031 Housing Element to the California Department of Housing and Community Development for Review" - 2.
+Underline-Strikethrough Comparing the Draft 2023-2031 Housing Element Policies and Programs to the Adopted 2015-2022 Housing Element Policies and Programs - 3.
 Staff Presentation